 These processes are carried out in accordance with EU and UK legislation.

 Security areas can be very daunting for some of our customers – and we are happy to explain the processes in advance so that you can be best prepared – this is particularly important if you are travelling with young children or those persons that need a little more help or simply more time.
-We at Cardiff are also very proud to be a partner of Cardiff-based charity Autism Puzzles.

 If you are travelling with a guide dog – you should contact your airline in the first instance.